waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Ongoing Puzzles & Investigations
 - **Seafoam Islands B4F Western Water Current:** The current at (8, 12) is too strong to SURF against.
 The solution is likely on an upper floor (B1F or B2F). **Hypothesis Failed:** Exploration of B1F and B2F revealed no solution.
 New hypothesis: The main boulder puzzle on B3F is the key.
 - **NPC Kris (B4F):** The NPC Kris at (8, 3) on B4F has information relevant to progressing.
 (Currently inaccessible due to water current).
-- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform (turn #88200). **Re-evaluating this conclusion.** It's possible the tool was flawed or the input was incorrect.
+- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform.
+This conclusion needs re-evaluation, as the tool itself may be bugged.

 # IV.
 Tool Development & Strategy

 ## A. Development Log
 - **Pathfinder Tool (Invalid Path - Elevated Ground):** The tool generated a path from `ground` to `elevated_ground`, which is an invalid move.
 The `is_traversable` function was updated to correctly restrict movement between `ground` and `elevated_ground` unless `steps` are used.
-- **Seafoam Islands B4F Western Water Current (Hypothesis #2 Failed):** Pushing the isolated boulder at (20, 7) on B3F into the hole at (20, 6) did NOT stop the western water current.
-New hypothesis: The NPC Kris at (8, 3) has the solution.
 - **Pathfinder Tool (Invalid Path - Water):** The tool generated a path from a `ground` tile directly into a `water` tile.
 This is an invalid move as it requires using Surf from the menu.
   - **Fix:** Modified the logic to prevent any pathing from a land tile (`ground`, `grass`, etc.) directly to a `water` tile.
 The tool should only path between adjacent water tiles or from a water tile to an adjacent land tile.
-Land-to-water transitions must be handled as a separate, multi-step action.
+- **Boulder Puzzle Solver (Failure):** The `boulder_puzzle_solver` returned 'No solution found' for the western B3F puzzle.
+This is likely due to a flaw in the tool's internal player pathfinding logic (`player_a_star`), which may not be correctly identifying a path for the player to get into a position to push the boulders.
+This needs to be debugged before re-attempting the puzzle.

 ## B. Future Tool/Agent Ideas
 - **Cave Navigator Agent:** Could generate high-level, multi-floor navigation plans for complex dungeons.